This post may contain affiliate links. Please read our disclosure policy.

 rainbow smoothie layered in glass cup with strawberry, orange, banana, spinach, blueberry and blackberry on top

-So to get the blue layer to actually be blue, I simply repeated the yellow layer (since it’s the lightest color) and added blue food coloring.
-A rainbow just isn’t a rainbow without blue!
+So, here’s how I got the actual blue: I repeated the yellow smoothie layer (since it’s the lightest in color) and added a bit of blue food coloring.
+Simple fix—and it gives the rainbow its full, colorful lineup.
+After all, a rainbow just isn’t complete without blue!

 rainbow smoothie layered in glass cup with fruit on top